 Esther Mechler received her BA from Bates College with her junior year at the University of Geneva studying with psychologist Jean Piaget.
 She received her M. Ed from the University of Rochester in 1968 and was Director of Admissions for the University of Bridgeport School of Law for five years prior to founding SPAY/ USA, a national spay/neuter referral service, in 1990.
 SPAY/USA was acquired by North Shore Animal League in 1993, and Esther served as the program director until 2010.
 In 1986, she established Marian’s Dream [Foundation] as a vehicle for the promotion of programs to benefit companion animals.
 In 1995, she received the Humane Ethics in Action Award from the Geraldine R. Dodge Foundation and in 2014 was recognized as outstanding alumna by Bates College for her work in animal welfare.

-Jodell Raymond, Executive Director — Jodell A. Raymond has over 30 years of experience in working in the not-for-profit sector in the areas of Marketing, Communications, Public Relations and Sponsorship Sales.
+Jodell A. Raymond, Executive Director — Jodell A. Raymond has over 30 years of experience in working in the not-for-profit sector in the areas of Marketing, Communications, Public Relations and in Sponsorship and Development.
 She has served in several marketing communications positions including as the Director of Marketing & Communications for the National Susan B. Anthony Museum & House and The Director of Marketing Communications and Special Events for the Cat Fanciers’ Association (CFA) where she was responsible for all external marketing communications and publications and was the Founding Executive Director for the High Falls Film Festival in Rochester, NY.
 In 2015, she was recognized by the CFA Board of Directors where she earned the Silver Star Award of Excellence.

 As President of Black Cat Communications, a marketing communications company which provides marketing and communications for small business, Jodell’s client list includes: The Huntridge Foundation—Las Vegas, NV, Vogue/All Creatures Great and Small, Monroe County, FOODLINK, Catholic Family Center, Housing Opportunities, Silver Thread Productions in Los Angeles, CA, East Pattern and Model Corp., FTT Manufacturing, and the Churchville-Chili Central School District.
 She currently is an adjunct faculty member at Monroe Community College in Rochester where she teaches courses in business, leadership, communications and marketing.